redhat-cne/hw-event-proxy/docs/development.md

 ```shell
 make test-perf
 ```
-The basic test sets up one test pod and **20** consumers in the same node and sends out Redfish Events to the `hw-event-proxy` at a rate of 10 msgs/sec for 10 minutes.
+The performance test sets up one test pod and **20** consumers in the same node and sends out Redfish Events to the `hw-event-proxy` at a rate of 10 msgs/sec for 10 minutes.

 The tests are marked PASSED if the performance targets are met.